ZBoxApp/zimbra-rest-api/Readme.md

 [2016-02-26 13:11:48] INFO  WEBrick::HTTPServer#start: pid=52894 port=9292
 ```

-And now you can query it at port 9292
+And now you can query it at port `9292`.

 ### REST Routes

 You have the following `routes`: `/accounts/`, `/domains/` and `/distribution_lists/`.
 For all
-of them you have the same next actions:
+of them you have the same actions:

 * `POST`: For create
 * `GET`: Without `ID` returns all the objects, with an `ID` return the requested object